This week’s episode is titled “Buy One, Get One Free.”

 Voilà = Enlightenment!

 Okay, I obviously made that last part up, but once you realize what the Gnostic teachers were all about, you wouldn’t’ really be surprised if they did have ancient versions of all the modern sales gimmicks.
-Family & group plans, half-off sales, no shipping.
+Family & group plans, Buy One; Get One Free, No Shipping.

 For the Gnostics, Enlightenment equaled Salvation.
 It was the realization they weren’t mere humans devoid of the divine spark, so little better than animals.
 They were earth-bound spirits destined to re-emerge with the divine hierarchy, that series of emanations from the supreme, transcendent God.
 Gnosticism was a stepped progression of spiritual growth whereby members increased their rank by paying their Gnostic guides more & more to learn increasingly powerful gnosis.
 If this sounds similar to a modern religious group that calls itself by a similar name = Something like, uhhh à Knowledgeology = Well there really is nothing new under the sun.